-The First Dog Shows
+The First Dog Shows in England

 Division 1 Pointer

-It is generally accepted that the first recognized dog show was held at Newcastle in England in 1859.
+It is generally accepted that the first recognised dog show was held at Newcastle in England in 1859.
 Although it was for Setters (English) and Pointers only, the dogs exhibited were given numbers which were the very first entries in the English Stud Book.
 Later in 1859 Birmingham also held a show for sporting dogs only.
-This also included not only Setters (English) and Pointers but also Retrievers, Clumber Spaniels and Cocker Spaniels.
+This included not only Setters (English) and Pointers but also Retrievers, Clumber Spaniels and Cocker Spaniels.